gleycerparra/gleycerpparra/README.md

 ### Hi there, I'm Gleycer Parra 👋

-## I'm a Developer currently learning about... everything 🤣!!

 - 👯 I’m looking to collaborate with open source projects about Javascript, Typescript, Angular, Node.js
-- 🥅 2022 Goals: Improve my English, contribute to open source projects, improve my Javascript skills 😀
-- ⚡ Fun fact: I like to play videogames like Valorant, CS GO, League of Legends.

 ### Connect with me: